KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

 ## The Energy Usage of Online Gaming

-The Tumblr post at the top of this blogpost seems concerned with comparing image generation to online gaming (and one user specifically mentions Fortnite).
+The Tumblr post at the top of this blogpost seems concerned with comparing image generation to online gaming (and specifically mentions Fortnite).

 Well there's 2 components to this: the players' devices and the server they're connecting to, so let's dig in.